spookylukey/django-views-the-right-way/source/common_context_data.rst

 answer is `context processors
 <https://docs.djangoproject.com/en/3.0/ref/templates/api/#django.template.RequestContext>`_.
-If you have context processors that are expensive to evaluate, and are used in lots of places but not everywhere, one technique is to use `lazily evaluation in your context processor <https://stackoverflow.com/a/28146359/182604>`_.
+If you have context processors that are expensive to evaluate, and are used in lots of places but not everywhere, one technique is to use `lazy evaluation in your context processor <https://stackoverflow.com/a/28146359/182604>`_.

 But let's say you have some data that is just used for a sub-set of a pages —